ColtMercer/nautobot_mcp/README.md

 - "List all Spine switches at LODC"
 - "What Branch Access devices are at Mexico Branch Network Branch 1?"
 - "Show me all Core routers at Korea Campus"

+### **Complex Analysis Queries (Version 2.0):**
+- "Can you provide prefixes and devices at location BRCN and tell me what interfaces are on those devices?"
+- "Show me all devices at NYDC and their interface configurations"
+- "What are the WAN interfaces at London Data Center and their circuit information?"
+- "Get all devices at USBN1 and show me their interfaces with IP addresses"

 ## 📤 Export Chat Transcripts